danieldekerlegand/insimul/TESTING_CHECKLIST.md

 - [ ] Business storefronts display name in genre-appropriate labeling (target language for language-learning)
 - [ ] Clicking floating label triggers mini-interaction (hear pronunciation, see example, view lore entry)
 - [ ] Labels toggleable in settings (default on for low proficiency tiers)
+- [ ] Hover-to-translate for all target-language text in the game (signs, labels, speech bubbles)
+- [ ] Hover-to-translate interactions tracked for vocabulary word lookup analytics

 ---